abelhabte/thanos-snap/README.md

 # thanos_snap

-Tells you if you been spared by the Thano's snap or not.
+Tells you whether the Thano's snap has spared you or not.